 Residents Maintain Autonomy

-This datapoint is a measure of the percent of long-term patients who required more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+This datapoint measures the percentage of long-term stay residents who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and taking a bath.
 Some believe that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-This indicates the number of hospitalizations per 1,000 days of care.
-There is typically a correlation between having fewer hospitalizations and the overall quality of nursing home care.
+This tells you the number of times residents are hospitalized per thousand days of patient care.
+There is usually a correlation between avoiding hospitalizations and the overall quality of long-term care.

 Short-term Care: Rehospitalizations